-Identify your resource types and reuse existing definitions from the OGC Naming Authority resource type register (to be established).
+Identify resource types and reuse existing definitions from the OGC Naming Authority resource type register (to be established).

 Encodings of resource types should be associated with an IANA registered media type.
+See Principal 16.

 6.3.4.
 Principle #4 – Construct consistent URIs

 Great Web APIs look like they were designed by a single team.
 The most obvious properties of an API are the access paths and the URL templates which define them.
 Therefore, OGC conventions for the construction of access path templates are essential.
 Some of these templates are emerging though the Web Feature Service 3.0 efforts.
-Before creating a new URI scheme, you should follow and build on existing approaches in OGC.
-If creating your own URI scheme, please explain your URI pattern.
+Before creating a new URI scheme, the SWG should follow and build on existing OGC approaches that have proven to work.
+If the SWG us creating a URI scheme, please explain the URI pattern.

-Your API URI pattern should be documented, formalized, explained.
+The API URI pattern should be documented, formalized, explained.

-One existing approach in OGC is the following (simplified):
+One existing approach in the OGC is the following (simplified):

 For resource types that consist of a collection of resources, the pattern at the end of the URI path is as follows where resourceType is in plural: